sskumar4/READMEGenerator/README.md

 ## Instructions

-e
+d

 ## License

-This project is licensed under the r
+This project is licensed under the e

-## Do you want to contribute
+## Contribute

 Please use my e-mail to contact me on how to contribute to this project.

 ## Tests

-h
+g

 ## Questions

-c
+sskumar4
-d
+sudha1k@yahoo.com